dotnet/AspNetCore.Docs/aspnetcore/tutorials/min-web-api.md

 :::moniker range=">= aspnetcore-8.0"

 Minimal APIs are architected to create HTTP APIs with minimal dependencies.
-They are ideal for microservices and apps that want to include only the minimum files, features, and dependencies in ASP.NET Core.
+They're ideal for microservices and apps that want to include only the minimum files, features, and dependencies in ASP.NET Core.

 This tutorial teaches the basics of building a minimal API with ASP.NET Core.
 Another approach to creating APIs in ASP.NET Core is to use controllers.
 For help with choosing between minimal APIs and controller-based APIs, see <xref:fundamentals/apis>.
 For a tutorial on creating an API project based on [controllers](xref:web-api/index) that contains more features, see [Create a web API](xref:tutorials/first-web-api).